moudsen/mailGraph/README.md

 [![](images/Example-mail-message.png?raw=true)](images/Example-mail-message.png)

 # WORK IN PROGRESS
-Although still under development (consider the current releases "beta"), I need feedback and interaction with other users of Zabbix that are looking for the functionality I've developed hence I'm releasing my code to the world.
+Although still under development (v1.19 is ready to leave BETA status), I need feedback and interaction with other users of Zabbix that are looking for the functionality I've developed hence I'm releasing my code to the world.

 **List of item to-do**
 1. Finding "beta testers" to assist me in further enhancing the use cases => awaiting the first users/feedback!